liaochengle/liaochengle.github.io/content/post/myFirstBlog.md

 Or, rather, do I not in plainest truth tell you
 I do not nor I cannot love you.

 I sincerely hope we can be closer, if not, I must confess that I will always, always have feelings for you.
 I have liked you, for years 裴弈然.
-It's so long that I even forgot why I started at the first time, but that might be the point though, to admit that I still don't know.
+It's so long that I even forgot why I started at the first time, but that might be the point, to admit that I still don't know.